 As education becomes more widespread, so too does the crime of plagiarism, especially in the university sector.
-Of course, some students will actively and knowingly choose to plagiarise, but not all those found guilty of plagiarism were intending to commit a crime.
-Being an essay writer at the service where you can ask to write my essay, I can say that lack of understanding or ability concerning paraphrasing and summarising are often responsible.
+Of course, some students will actively and knowingly choose to plagiarize, but not all those found guilty of plagiarism were intending to commit a crime.
+Being an essay writer at the service where you can ask to write my essay, I can say that lack of understanding or ability concerning paraphrasing and summarizing are often responsible.

 Definition of Plagiarism